glotchimo/ergal/README.md

-ergal
+Ergal
 =====
 [![Build Status](https://travis-ci.com/elliott-maguire/ergal.svg?branch=master)](https://travis-ci.com/elliott-maguire/ergal)

-API integrations can be cumbersome and messy, and ergal makes this process cleaner and more efficient by enabling the user to create, manage, and access simple API profiles stored in a lightweight SQLite database.
+API integrations can be cumbersome and messy, and Ergal makes this process cleaner and more efficient by enabling the user to create, manage, and access simple API profiles stored in a lightweight SQLite database.

-ergal is also fully async, making it significantly faster and more efficient than traditional linear implementations.
+Ergal is also fully async, making it significantly faster and more efficient than traditional linear implementations.

-*ergal is a derivation of the Greek word εργαλείο (ergaleío), meaning tool.*
+*Ergal is a derivation of the Greek word εργαλείο (ergaleío), meaning tool.*

 Goals
 -----